oliverschloebe/simple-yearly-archive/readme.txt

 1. Installation finished.

 == Changelog ==

+= 1.7.0 =
+* Code rewrite (please let me know if you experience something is broken)
+* You can now specify a custom time period for a period like `[SimpleYearlyArchive type="1249077600-1280527200"]` where start and end point are UNIX timestamps
+* Increased performance

 = 1.6.2.5 =
 * Added a CSS class post id to the post links so people can do more custom things with CSS or javascript